NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Ducted Heat Pump HVAC type assumed to have ducts; Non-Ducted Heat Pump HVAC type assumed to have no ducts; There are likely homes with non-ducted heat pump having ducts (Central AC with non-ducted HP) But due to structure of ResStock we are not accounting those homes; Evaporative or Swamp Cooler assigned Void option; None of the shared system options currently modeled (in HVAC Shared Efficiencies) are ducted, therefore where there are discrepancies between HVAC Heating Type, HVAC Cooling Type, and HVAC Has Shared System, HVAC Has Shared System takes precedence. (e.g., Central AC + Ducted Heating + Shared Heating and Cooling = No (Ducts)) (This is a temporary fix and will change when ducted shared system options are introduced.)
+- \Ducted Heat Pump HVAC type assumed to have ducts

+- \Non-Ducted Heat Pump HVAC type assumed to have no ducts

+- \There are likely homes with non-ducted heat pump having ducts (Central AC with non-ducted HP) But due to structure of ResStock we are not accounting those homes

+- \Evaporative or Swamp Cooler assigned Void option

+- \None of the shared system options currently modeled (in HVAC Shared Efficiencies) are ducted, therefore where there are discrepancies between HVAC Heating Type, HVAC Cooling Type, and HVAC Has Shared System, HVAC Has Shared System takes precedence. (e.g., Central AC + Ducted Heating + Shared Heating and Cooling = No (Ducts)) (This is a temporary fix and will change when ducted shared system options are introduced.)

 .. _hvac_has_shared_system: